Bogadon/beholders/README.md

 ```ruby
 # Observers are added to a model like:
 class Train < ApplicationRecord
   observed_by "TimelineManager"
   observed_by "PlatformAnnouncer"
   observed_by "Planner::RisksCacher"
 end

 # Your observers inherit from Beholder
 class TimelineManager < Beholder
   # Define public methods for each callback hook you want to trigger on
   # They should accept 1 arg, the instance of an observed model
   def after_create_commit(subject)
     TimelineEntry.create!(subject: subject)
   end
 end

 class PlatformAnnouncer < Beholder
   def after_update_commit(subject)
     return unless subject.previous_changes.include? :arrival_time
     # broadcast an event to your action cable channel
   end
 end

 ```

 ActiveRecord::Base class methods:

-Class name are passed as a string to prevent redundant autoloading.
+Class names are passed as a string to prevent redundant autoloading.
 ```ruby
 observed_by "BeholderClassName"
 ```